-The midfielder has been without a club since leaving Cardiff City in 2016 and was last seen on trial with Tony Adams’ Granada the following year.
+The midfielder never played for a club again after leaving Cardiff City in 2016 and was last seen on trial with Tony Adams’ Granada the following year.
+He is now retired.

 LM – Wayne Routledge

-Routledge played for seven different clubs between 2005 and 2011 but has stuck it out with Swansea City ever since.
+Routledge played for seven different clubs between 2005 and 2011 but stuck it out with Swansea City until his retirement in 2021.

 His 12th and final Under-21 cap came that summer against Serbia, and he never made the step-up to the seniors.

 Four years later he achieved a personal milestone by winning the Championship in back-to-back seasons with different clubs.

 The winger left Swansea in August 2021 after suffering a knee injury in the previous season’s play-off semi-final and announced his retirement two months later.
 He made 304 appearances for the Welsh side.